kandruch/TransitGateway/README.md

 Create Transit Gateway Attachment In Spoke Account
 --------------------------------------------------
+Log into your spoke account and create a TGW attachment.
+When you attach a VPC to a transit gateway, you must specify one subnet from each Availability Zone to be used by the transit gateway to route traffic.
+Specifying one subnet from an Availability Zone enables traffic to reach resources in every subnet in that Availability Zone."

 ```
 AWSTemplateFormatVersion: 2010-09-09
-Description: "TransitGateway Attachment: When you attach a VPC to a transit gateway, you must specify one subnet from each Availability Zone to be used by the transit gateway to route traffic.
-Specifying one subnet from an Availability Zone enables traffic to reach resources in every subnet in that Availability Zone."
+Description: "TransitGateway Attachment."
 Metadata:
   AWS::CloudFormation::Interface:
     ParameterGroups: